Colorado Drivers Point System

 How Many Points Can I Accumulate Before Losing My Driving Privileges?

-In the state of Colorado, any driver between the ages of 16 to 18 can accumulate a total number of 6 points in a rolling 12 months or 7 points for the total license period.
+In the state of Colorado, any driver between the ages of 16 and 18 can accumulate a total of 6 points in a rolling 12-month period or 7 points for the total license period.
 A teen driver would only be able to accumulate a total of 7 points from 16 to 18 years of age to lose their driver’s license.

-For any driver that is 18 to 21 years old, they would be able to accumulate as many as 9 points in a 12-month rolling period or 12 points over 24 months, or 14 points for the total license period.
+For any driver aged 18 to 21, they can accumulate up to 9 points within a 12-month rolling period, 12 points over 24 months, or 14 points for the total license period.
 Lastly, whenever a driver turns 21, they would be able to accumulate up to 12 points within a 12-month rolling period or 18 points in a 24-month rolling period.

 Traffic Violations and Points